 The Supreme Court says Texas must change the way it determines who can be executed.

-For almost forty years, Kerry Max Cook did everything to clear his name after being convicted of a horrifying murder in Tyler.
+Kerry Max Cook did everything to clear his name of a horrifying murder.
 So when he was finally exonerated, why did he ask for his conviction back?

 For many Americans, the controversial health law is government run amok.
 But for these people in San Antonio, it’s been a lifesaver.